Mazbaul/test-fns/Problem-2/README.md

 NOTE: Please use OOP JS or ES6.
 Please don’t use any javascript framework (e.g. jquery) (For FieldNaton)

 #solution
--Please Run index.html File In Browser to See the Solution
+- Please Run index.html File In Browser to See the Solution